In this post, I’m going to break down EVERYTHING you need to know about lace closure and lace frontal (360 frontal included).

-If you are looking to stick to a lower cost budget and don’t mind maintaining the same style, a lace closure is a perfect solution.
+If you are looking to stick to a lower-cost budget and don’t mind maintaining the same style, lace closure is a perfect solution.

 Besides, if you are experiencing some thinning at the top of your head, a lace closure would be great to cover that up.

 Lace frontals provide more versatility.
 If you enjoy often changing up your look, frontals are your best option for overall style versatility.

 But, if you want absolute styling freedom, the 360 lace frontal is the perfect solution for your hair needs.

 In today’s hair market, there are two popular base materials for closures and frontals: lace and silk base.

 Lace is the most common base for both frontals and closures.

 And this lace is made of a universal color that blends with most skin tones.

 If you want a more realistic look, a silk base is a perfect solution.
 When compared to lace closure, a silk base closure provides a more natural look as it looks like a scalp.

 How to Install a Lace Closure or Frontal?